Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

       <figcaption>MyAccessID Own profile information to add ssh public key.</figcaption>
     </figure>

-    After registering the key, there can be a couple of hours delay until it is synchronized.

 === "For users with a Finnish allocation"

     Now that you have generated your key pair, you need to set up your